angelajholden/responsivevideogallery/README.md

 }
 ```

-1. The media query breakpoints are videos 5 across for screen sizes greater than 1366px, 4 across for sizes greater than 1024px, 3 across for sizes greater than 600px, and 2 across for sizes greater than 360px.
+1. The media query breakpoints are videos 4 across for sizes greater than 1024px, 3 across for sizes greater than 600px, and 2 across for sizes greater than 360px.
 At 360px the videos are no longer floated, but rather `display:block` in a single column.
-2. Keeping the widths and margins fluid with percentages is important for this gallery’s responsive layout.
-If you use `px`, `em`, or `rem`, you’re likely to have large gaps on the right side of the page.
+2. I like the widths and margins to be fluid with percentages for the responsive layout.
 3. It’s important to stretch the thumbnail image with `width:100%` on screen sizes that exceed the natural size of the image.
 When the screen size is smaller, the width of the article is smaller than the images's natural size, and `max-width:100%` takes over so the images are responsive.
-4. Styling the video titles is the most important aspect of this layout.
-If the titles are on top of, or below, the video, and are not consistent across each video, each article height will be different and break the layout.
+4. Styling the video titles are also important – if the titles are on top of, or below, the video, and are not consistent across each video, each article height will be different and break the layout.

 ## Using Fancybox

 Fancybox comes with a style sheet you can copy and paste into your CSS.
-If you’re using Sass, you should create a partial file and `@import` it into your global or main style sheet.

 ### Calling and writing the scripts: